anaperaita/anaperaita/README.md

 Salsa Syntax: Coding by day, spinning by night—my IDE autocompletes and counts beats. 💃🔥

-Yoga Yoda: Mastered the art of debugging in downward dog. 🧘♀️🐛 (“Breathe through the segfault…”)
+Yoga Yoda: Mastered the art of debugging in Tree pose. 🧘🌳 (“Balancing feature requests like a pro.”)

 🚀 Collab Vibes: